 The team set season records in team batting average, slugging percentage, on-base percentage, runs scored, RBI and total bases in 2015.
 The pitching staff set a program record for saves and allowed the fewest doubles in program history.

-After originally being picked fourth in the preseason in the Southeastern Conference, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened by finishing with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.
+After originally being picked fourth in the preseason, LSU finished that way by the end as it hosted the 2015 SEC Tournament for the first time since the new Tiger Park opened by finishing with a 15-9 record against league competition, the third time under Torina that an LSU team has won at least 15 league games in a season.

 The season awards came in like a tidal wave for the Tigers as a record five LSU players were named NFCA All-Americans with Bianka Bell earning first team honors, Bailey Landry and Sahvanna Jaquish earning second team honors and freshmen Carley Hoover and Allie Walljasper being third team selections.

 Bell was one of four first team All-SEC selections along with Hoover, Jaquish and Kellsi Kloss, as Landry and A.J.
 Andrews were second team picks, with Hoover and Emily Griggs named to the SEC All-Freshman Team and Sandra Simmons landing on the SEC All-Defensive Team.

 For the first time since becoming the head coach at LSU, Torina was named the LSWA Louisiana Coach of the Year, while Bell was named the Louisiana Hitter of the Year and Hoover earned the Louisiana Pitcher of the Year.